 Do you enjoy spending time with others?
 Going on outings?
 Staying active?
 Having fun?

-Our Community Access Centres vary from day to day and includes activities, outings, learning and development.
+Our Community Access Hubs vary from day to day and includes activities, outings, learning and development.
 Each day’s activities are chosen by you and staff will support you to make your own choices throughout the day.
 Along the way, you’ll meet others and have the chance to make new friends.

 Do you enjoy being creative?